 In addition to filtration, a 25% water change is required per week to remove harmful ammonia from the water.

-Air stone bubblers will oxygenate the water and further improve its quality.
+Air stone bubblers will oxygenate the water and agitate the surface preventing protein buildup which will further improve its quality.

 Filtration is required at 3 times the amount required for fish.